Guide to the Hypes family papers, 1700s-2010

 An earlier trip to Europe and the Middle East by W.F.
 Hypes and his wife is described in letters between them and their daughter Muriel.
 This trip appears to have been taken in May and June, 1910.
 Since most of the collection's photographs are undated, some could date from this trip instead of the world tour trip from 1924-1925.

-One part of the collection is closed to researchers: there is a small amount of nitrate and safety negatives that have been collected in Box 6 of the materials.
-These appear to be from W.F.
+One part of the collection is closed to researchers: there is a small amount of nitrate and safety negatives.
+These appear to be taken by W.F.
 Hypes, and include family photographs, scenes from Jamaica, and scenes of a tiger hunt during the Hypes' Y.M.C.A. tour.
 The tiger hunt images are available as prints in the photographs portion of the materials.
 All negatives are closed to researchers.

 Along with the extensive amount of photographs and postcards, W.F.
 Hypes' portion of the papers includes souvenir booklets and other collectibles from his travels.
 Also present are materials from the World's Fair in Chicago in 1893, including a set of tickets as well as a stock certificate.
 Hypes' political leanings can be inferred from a Republican National Convention ticket for the 1904 election, as well as a small, movable medal that spins and denounces William Jennings Bryan.

 Another noteworthy part of the collection comes from Samuel Loomis Hypes, W.F.
 Hypes' son, who served as a captain in the U.S. Army's 803rd Pioneer Infantry during World War I. This portion of the papers contains 24 black-and-white photographs (18?
-June - 19 July 1919) featuring crowds awaiting the signing of the Treaty of Versailles and the shipping of troops back to the United States.
+June-19 July 1919) featuring crowds awaiting the signing of the Treaty of Versailles and the shipping of troops back to the United States.
 Photographs often have captions in white ink.
-There are 6 crowd scenes in Paris before and outside Versailles before and after the signing of the treaty.
+There are six crowd scenes in Paris and outside Versailles before and after the signing of the treaty.
 However, the majority of the photographs follow the movement of ships and troops out of Brest Navy yard, including the USS Imperator and the USS Philippine.
 There are group photos of the 803rd's officers and one photograph of a German submarine.
-Among the 4,000 troops aboard the Philippine were many African-American soldiers, and there are photographs of these men playing in the 803rd's regimental band and of a boxing match they held during the voyage, as well as other photos.
-The collection also contains two postcards showing group photographs of soldiers [officers?] taken at Plattsburg, N.Y.[?], in 1916.
+Among the 4,000 troops aboard the Philippine were many African American soldiers, and there are photographs of these men playing in the 803rd's regimental band and of a boxing match they held during the voyage, as well as other photos.
+The collection also contains two postcards showing group photographs of soldiers [officers?] taken at Plattsburgh, N.Y., in 1916 - probably at the large World War I military training camp there.

-Other materials from Samuel Loomis Hypes include his honorary discharge following the war, as well as clippings about Sugar Hollow, a North Carolina development begun by Hypes and his wife in the 1950s.
+Other materials from Samuel Loomis Hypes include his officer's record book, honorary discharge following the war, as well as clippings about Sugar Hollow, a North Carolina development begun by Hypes and his wife in the 1950s.

 Finally, the collection also includes several files from William P. Hypes, an officer in the Y.M.C.A. in the 1960s and 1970s, particularly from his work towards the Y.M.C.A.
 World Action program.